twobit/gear/README.md

 __Arguments__

- * name - Name of task in registry.
+ * name - Name of task in gearbox.

 __Example__